 Estimated time commitment:

-Reunion volunteers should expect to commit to 1-2 hours per month to the reunion planning program.
-The majority of the time will be spent making personal outreach to classmates and participating in conference calls 4-6 times per year.
+Reunion volunteers should expect to commit 1-2 hours per month to the reunion planning program.
+The majority of the time will be spent participating in Zoom meetings 4-6 times per year and doing personal outreach to classmates.
 We aim to make this a fun, no stress experience and recognize that not all volunteers will be able to be active at all times of the year.

 Dickinson Class Agent